Adamb7rr/Alarm/README.md

-Simple alarm clock
+Simple Alarm Clock ⏰
-Simple Alarm Clock is an alarm clock that brings pure alarm experience to you by combining powerful features and clean interface.
-The interface of our Alarm clock is designed to be simple, intuitive and efficient.
-By removing what is not essential, we make access to everything you need even easier.
+Simple Alarm Clock is an alarm clock app designed to give you a peaceful and efficient wake-up experience.
+We focus on powerful features and a clean, intuitive interface.

+Tired of cluttered alarm apps?
+Simple Alarm Clock removes unnecessary features, making it incredibly easy to set and manage your alarms.

+Key Features:

+Minimalist Design: A clean and uncluttered interface for a stress-free experience.
+Quick Alarm Setting: Set alarms in seconds with just a few taps.
+Multiple Alarms: Schedule single or repeating alarms for different needs (workdays, weekends, naps).
+Variety of Sounds: Choose from a variety of built-in sounds or use your own custom ringtones to wake up feeling refreshed.